Kalinka5/BookManagement/README.md

 - Static files (CSS and JavaScript) are stored in the `static` directory.
 - HTML templates are stored in the `templates` directory.

+## Improvements

+### 1. Use AJAX Requests to Avoid Page Reloads

+To improve the user experience, AJAX requests can be used instead of traditional form submissions and page reloads.
+This will make the application more dynamic and responsive by updating the content without reloading the entire page.
+JavaScript libraries like jQuery or vanilla JavaScript `fetch` API can be utilized for this purpose.

+### 2. Using Frontend Web Frameworks like React.js or Vue.js

+For a more modern and scalable frontend, frameworks like React.js or Vue.js can be used.
+These frameworks provide powerful tools for building complex and interactive user interfaces.
+They enable component-based architecture, which helps in managing the UI in a more organized and efficient way.